GET A QUOTE

 The SDE Multiple offers a valuable perspective but may not be suitable for all hair salon valuations.
 For a reliable valuation, it’s important to consider the salon’s specific circumstances, the chosen comparables, and the accuracy of the SDE calculation.

-You might also want to read: Car Wash Valuation: The Ultimate Guide
+You can also read: Car Wash Valuation: The Ultimate Guide

 D. EBITDA Multiple